-Our learning community is bound by shared ideas and values, but we are also diffuse and inclusive.
-We are made up of a collection of interesting, curious, optimistic, clever, vulnerable and fabulous should in their early adolescent years.
+Our learning community is bound by shared ideas and values, but we are also diverse and inclusive.
+We are made up of a collection of interesting, curious, optimistic, clever, vulnerable and fabulous individuals in their early adolescent years.

 Like all of us, they need to be respected, valued, supported and guided as they learn about themselves, their beliefs, and what sort of a life they might aspire to.